sailscastshq/docs.sailscasts.com/docs/slipway/rollbacks.md

 ### Via Dashboard

-1. Go to your project
+1. Go to your project and select an environment
+2. Click the app name from the Apps list to go to the app detail page
-2. Click the **Deployments** tab
+3. Scroll to the **Deployments** section
-3. Find the deployment you want to restore
+4. Find the deployment you want to restore
-4. Click **Rollback to this version**
+5. Click **Rollback to this version**
-5. Confirm the rollback
+6. Confirm the rollback

 ## Rollback Output